-See Part II, for a description of Series C and D Preferred Stock and Warrants with Mr. Struve.
+See page 62 for a description of Series C and D Preferred Stock and Warrants.

 Related Party Transactions with Ronald P. Erickson

 On September 7, 2017 Mr. Erickson was issued 200,000 of restricted common stock to at the grant date market value of \$0.17 per share.